& OTHER THEMES

 When you honour your memories, you are hearing the truth of your existence.
 You are acknowledging the words of the Ancestors and respecting them - it is disrespectful to ignore the teachings from the Spirit World for it holds your memories, your personal history.

 Each day you walk in the real world you remember your Ancestors and their lives which created your memories.
-It takes courage to do this because often the memories are things you want buried in the mists of time never to be brought into the light.
+It takes courage to do this because often the memories are things you want buried never to be brought into the light.
 However, if you continue to define yourself by that which you do not want to see, you give it life and control and you become a walking, living bad dream in your illusory world.

 ASK YOURSELF: Am I truthful at all times and under all conditions.
-Do I face the challenge of what it is I am afraid of or do I lie to myself because of my fear of the unknown?
+Do I face the challenge of what it is I am afraid of, or, do I lie to myself because of my fear of the unknown?
 Truth is honesty, good faith, integrity and sincerity.
 Do I only see what I want to see?
 Do I speak the truth without criticism and most importantly, am I honest with myself?
 There is honesty in nature, which is something I can always learn from.
-The trust I have in being honest is 'right action' in its highest form.
+The trust I have in being honest is "right action" in its highest and purest form.

 ON RECLAIMING PERSONAL POWER